 This observable clearly interpolates between $\hat{B}_{15}$ ($\tau = 1$) and $\hat{B}_{23}$ ($\phi = \pi /2$ and $\tau = 1/2$).
 Since Eq. (\ref{eq:B1523in}) is the square of a Hermitian operator, $\hat{B}_{15,23}$ can be written under the form $:\!\! \hat{f}^\dagger \hat{f}\!\! :$ and is indeed a valid observable for witnessing nonclassicality.

 We start by setting the phase shift to $\phi = \pi /2$ as it does not play any role in $\hat{B}_{15}$ and study the detection of the different types of nonclassical states as a function of the transmittance $\tau$ (with $1/2\le \tau \le 1$), see Fig.~\ref{fig:d1523detection}.
-It appears that all Fock states $\ket{n}$ with $n\ge 1$ are detected when the transmittance is above a threshold value $\tau^* = (2+\sqrt{2})/4 \approx 0,8536$, while all squeezed states with $r>0$ are detected only for values of the transmittance lower than this threshold $\tau^*$.
-The value of $\tau^*$ is such that the coefficients of the two operators terms in Eq. (\ref{eq:B1523in}) are equal.
-Moreover, it is possible to show that the odd cat states are always detected when $\tau>\tau^*$ while the even cat states are always detected when $\tau<\tau^*$.
+It appears that Fock states $\ket{n}$ with $n\ge 1$ may only be detected when the transmittance is above a threshold value $\tau^* = (2+\sqrt{2})/4 \approx 0.8536$, while squeezed states with $r>0$ may only be detected for values of the transmittance lower than this threshold $\tau^*$.
+The value of $\tau^*$ is such that the coefficients of the two operator terms in Eq. (\ref{eq:B1523in}) are equal.
+Moreover, it is possible to show that the odd cat states may only be detected when $\tau>\tau^*$ while the even cat states may only be detected when $\tau<\tau^*$.
 This means that there is no value of the transmittance enabling the detection of the four classes of nonclassical states considered in Table \ref{table:determinantdeterminants}.
-Unfortunately, changing the value of the phase shift $\phi$ does not change the situation, so we cannot find a single 2-copy observable that detects all four classes of nonclassical states.
+Unfortunately, changing the value of the phase shift $\phi$ does not change the situation, so we cannot find a single two-copy observable that detects all four classes of nonclassical states.

 Note that the criteria based on $d_{15}$ and $d_{23}$ can be viewed as complementary: if one of them detects a nonclassical state, i.e., its value is negative, then the other one is necessarily positive for that state (of course, they can be both positive as, for example, for classical states).
 Indeed, we have